abiodunsulaiman694/react-geocode/README.md

+This project was bootstrapped explains geocoding addresses with react-geocode and displaying it on the map with google-map-react.

+Demo Available on CodeSandbox.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+So, all inbuilt commands work.

-## Available Scripts
+## Available scripts

 In the project directory, you can run:

+### `npm install`

+Installs all project dependencies

 ### `npm start`